Toni-SM/semu.robotics.ros_bridge/README.md

 <a name="ros-follow-joint-trajectory"></a>
 * **FollowJointTrajectory (ROS action):** enables the actions for a robot to follow a given trajectory

-    To add a FollowJointTrajectory action go to the ***Create > Isaac > ROS Control*** menu and select ***Follow Joint Trajectory***
+    To add a FollowJointTrajectory action search for ActionGraph nodes and select ***ROS1 FollowJointTrajectory Action***

-    Select, by clicking the **Add Target(s)** button under the `articulationPrim` field, the root of the robot's articulation tree to control and edit the fields that define the namespace of the communication.
+    Select, by clicking the **Add Target(s)** button under the `inputs:targetPrims` field, the root of the robot's articulation tree to control and edit the fields that define the namespace of the communication.
 The communication will take place in the namespace defined by the following fields:

     ```
     controllerName + actionNamespace